orblivion/desert-atlas/README.md

 * Go to protomaps.com and use the region geojson to export a pmtiles file for the region, or define a new region and extract it.
 This is the _tiles that are displayed_.
 * Use the region to get the search data with the stuff in `geocoding/gazetteer/`.
 This lets you _search for stuff_.
 * Use the search data output and the pmtiles file and go to `package-data/` to make the final downloadable files.

-## Without Sandstorm

-Sometimes useful.
-I should add some instructions.
-But it's currently shaky, so not worth documenting since it'll probably change.

-But it involves running `./demo.py`.
-This will start a web server on port 3857 and possibly open a browser.

 # License/Credit